VKU-Security-Lab/CTF-VKU-Internal-2023/Forensics/find_me/README.md

+# Find me

-# I was asked by Santa Claus to help deliver gifts.
+## I was asked by Santa Claus to help deliver gifts.
 However, I accidentally dropped the flag into this pile of gifts.
 Please help me find the flag again 🚩🚩